 Begin rolling the bread by the short end, but not the end with the space.
 Roll it tightly, not allowing any air gaps to form.

-Eat immediately, or refrigerate if necessary, for just a few hours.
+Serve the cucumber pinwheels immediately for best results, or refrigerate, for just a few hours.
 The sandwich rolls should be made and eaten within 3 or 4 hours, as the bread will get soggy if left any longer.

-These are perfect for a summertime lunch, brunch or a picnic outing.
-I made the sandwich rolls in the photos to take to the beach in Malibu last week!
+These cucumber and cream cheese pinwheel sandwiches are perfect for a summertime lunch, brunch or a picnic outing.
+I made the cucumber pinwheels you see in the photos to take to the beach in Malibu last week!

 Don’t miss another post!
 Click below to sign up for my FREE subscription.